 Part 2 – Demolition and construction of the landing

 This post is the second in a series that describes the construction of an elegant but practical front entry.
 We go through the steps to provide you with how you can turn your front walkway landscape idea into reality.
+In part 1, we discussed the planning and permitting.
+In this post, we discuss the landing construction.
 Let’s start with a look at the old stairs and landing area on the left.
 Now compare it to what was created on the right.

 Before we could begin the walkway landing construction, we had to remove the existing landing.
 Normally excavation would take care of the job.
 Due to the ledge that the home was built on, the concrete of the old landing was fused to the ledge.
 This formed a huge rock and required hydraulic equipment to break it up.